ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error-page.md

 document.

-To minimize impact of active on-path attacks on the DNS channel, the client validates the response as described in Section 5.3.
+To minimize impact of active on-path attacks on the DNS channel, the client validates the response as described in {{client-processing}}.

 A client might choose to display the information in the "c", "j" and "o" fields if and only if the encrypted resolver has sufficient